red-collar-official/flutter_kore/packages/umvvm/doc/utility.md

 #### UseDisposableMixin

-<b>UseDisposableMixin</b> can be applied to any <b>MvvmInstance</b>.
+`UseDisposableMixin` can be applied to any `MvvmInstance`.

-It provides methods to initialize disposable objects like <b>TextEditingController</b>.
-They will be disposed authomatically when instance is disposed.
+It provides methods to initialize disposable objects like `TextEditingController`.
+They will be disposed automatically when the instance is disposed.

-Here is full list of supported initializers:
+Here is the full list of supported initializers:

 ```dart
 TextEditingController useTextEditingController({String? text});